Combinatorial model categories are equivalent to presentable quasicategories

 We start with the simpler definition, assuming the existence of a strongly inaccessible cardinal~$U$.
 The following definition collects the pertinent adjustments to the notions of category theory that rely on the distinction between sets and classes.

-\sizenotions \proclaim Definition.
-Suppose $U$ is a strongly inaccessible cardinal.
-A ^={$U$-small set[|s]} is a set of rank less than~$U$.
-A ^={$U$-small class[|es]} is a set whose elements are $U$-small sets.
-A ^={$U$-small categor[y|ies]} is a category whose classes of objects and morphisms are $U$-small sets.
-A ^={locally $U$-small categor[y|ies]} is a category whose classes of objects and morphisms are $U$-small classes, and hom-classes between any pair of objects are $U$-small sets.
-Using $U$-small categories, we define $U$-small limits and colimits (defined using $U$-small diagrams), $U$-complete and $U$-cocomplete categories (defined using $U$-small limits and colimits), presheaves of $U$-small sets on a $U$-small category (which themselves form a locally $U$-small category, and also force all notions of categories defined in the remainder of this definition to be locally $U$-small), $U$-$λ$-presentable objects (defined using $U$-small $λ$-filtered colimits), $U$-$λ$-ind-completions (defined by closing representables under $U$-small $λ$-filtered colimits in presheaves of $U$-small sets), $U$-accessible categories (defined using $U$-$λ$-ind-completions of $U$-small categories), $U$-accessible functors (defined using $U$-$λ$-ind-completions of functors between $U$-small categories), locally $U$-presentable categories (defined using $U$-cocomplete $U$-accessible categories), cofibrant $U$-generation (defined using $U$-small sets), and $U$-combinatorial model categories (defined using cofibrantly $U$-generated locally $U$-presentable model categories).
+\proclaim Definition. ^^={size notions} Suppose $U$ is a strongly inaccessible cardinal. \li A ^={$U$-small set[|s]} is a set of rank less than~$U$. \li A ^={$U$-small class[|es]} is a set whose elements are $U$-small sets. \li A ^={$U$-small categor[y|ies]} is a category whose classes of objects and morphisms are $U$-small sets. \li A ^={locally $U$-small categor[y|ies]} is a category whose classes of objects and morphisms are $U$-small classes, and hom-classes between any pair of objects are $U$-small sets. \li A ^={$U$-essentially $U$-small categor[y|ies]} is a locally $U$-small category that is equivalent to a $U$-small category. \li A ^={$U$-locally $U$-presentable categor[y|ies]} is a locally $U$-small category~$C$ such that for some regular cardinal $κ<U$ the category $\K_κ^U(C)$ is a $U$-essentially $U$-small category that admits $κ$-small colimits and the inclusion $\K_κ^U(C)→C$ is a $(κ,U)$-ind-cocompletion functor. \li Using $U$-small categories, we define $U$-small limits and colimits (using $U$-small diagrams), $U$-complete and $U$-cocomplete categories (using $U$-small limits and colimits), free strict $U$-cocompletion (^!{compact strict cocompletion}). \li The notions of ^!{accessible categories} specialized to the case $λ=U$ yield appropriate notions of $(κ,U)$-presentable objects, $(κ,U)$-ind-completions, $(κ,U)$-accessible categories, strongly $(κ,U)$-accessible functors, locally $(κ,U)$-presentable categories. \li The above notions are extended to quasicategories by defining a ^={$U$-small quasicategor[y|ies]} to be a quasicategory~$X$ such that for every $n≥0$ the set $X_n$ is $U$-small, a ^={locally $U$-small quasicategor[y|ies]} to be a quasicategory~$X$ such that for every $n≥0$ the set $X_n$ is a $U$-small class and the fibers of the vertex map $X_n→X_0^{n+1}$ are $U$-small sets, and promoting the remaining definitions to the setting of quasicategories.

-\usmallset \proclaim Definition.
-Continuing \vsmallset, given an inaccessible cardinal~$U$, we define the category $@Set_U$ as the full subcategory of the category of $U$-small sets consisting of sets whose rank does not exceed their cardinality.

-\usmallcompact \proclaim Remark.
-Continuing \vsmallcompact, given a locally $U$-presentable category~$C$, the category $\K_κ^U(C)$ is essentially $U$-small, but not necessarily $U$-small.
-However, once we adopt the convention that locally $U$-presentable categories are defined as accessible reflective localizations of categories of presheaves valued in the category $@Set_U$ (\vusmallset) on a $U$-small category, then $\K_κ^U(C)$ is a $U$-small category for any regular cardinal $κ<U$.
-Thus, $\K_κ^U$ is a functor from the category of locally $U$-presentable categories and strongly $U$-$κ$-accessible left adjoint functors (see ^!{strongly accessible functor}, with conventions of \vsizenotions) to the category of $U$-small categories with $κ$-small colimits and functors that preserve $κ$-small colimits.